Maurice White: Work with other artists

-White produced Barbra Streisand on her 1984 album Emotion.
+White went on to co-produce Barbra Streisand on her 1984 album Emotion.
 Emotion has been certified Platinum in the US by the RIAA.
-He also produced Ramsey Lewis on his 1985 album Fantasy.
-The album reached No. 13 on the Cashbox Jazz Albums chart.
+He also produced on Ramsey Lewis' 1985 album Fantasy.
+That album reached No. 13 on the Cashbox Jazz Albums chart.

-He went on to appear as a guest artist on Lee Ritenour's Grammy nominated 1986 album Earth Run.
-White later co-produced Pieces of a Dream's 1986 LP Joyride.
-The album reached No. 3 on the Billboard Traditional Jazz Albums chart and No. 18 on the Billboard Top Soul Albums chart.
+He also appeared as a guest artist on Lee Ritenour's Grammy nominated 1986 album Earth Run.
+White later co-produced with Lenny White Pieces of a Dream's 1986 album Joyride.
+This reached No. 3 on the Billboard Traditional Jazz Albums chart and No. 18 on the Billboard Top Soul Albums chart.

-White also produced Neil Diamond on his 1986 album Headed for the Future.
-Headed for the Future has been certified Gold in the US by the RIAA.
+White also produced on Neil Diamond's 1986 album Headed for the Future.
+This album has been certified Gold in the US by the RIAA.
 He worked as a producer with Atlantic Starr on the band's 1987 LP All in the Name of Love.
 The album has been certified Platinum in the US by the RIAA.
-He then made a guest appearance on Cher's 1987 self-titled LP.
-The album has been certified Platinum in the US by the RIAA.
-As well he played percussion and coproduced Ramsey Lewis's 1987 album Keys to the City.
+He then appeared a guest artist on Cher's 1987 self-titled LP.
+That album has been certified Platinum in the US by the RIAA.
+As well he performed as a percussionist and co-produced on Ramsey Lewis's 1987 album Keys to the City.
 That album got to No. 22 on the Billboard Top Contemporary Jazz Albums chart.
-White also produced El DeBarge on his 1992 LP In The Storm.
+White co-wrote a tune entitled "Can't Sit Down" upon jazz guitarist Stanley Jordan's 1988 album Flying Home.
+Alongside singer El DeBarge, he co-produced, his 1992 album In The Storm.
 The album got to No. 22 on the Blues & Soul Top UK Soul Albums chart.

-White collaborated with the Japanese band Dreams Come True on two songs: "Wherever You Are" from their 1994 album Delicious, and "Eternity", which appeared on the soundtrack for the 1994 animated film The Swan Princess.
+White collaborated with the Japanese band Dreams Come True on two songs.
+"Wherever You Are" from their 1994 album Delicious, and "Eternity", which appeared on the soundtrack for the 1994 animated film The Swan Princess.

-As well he produced Ramsey Lewis's 1993 album Sky Islands.
-The album rose to No. 4 on the Billboard Contemporary Jazz Albums chart and No. 6 on the Billboard Top Jazz Albums chart.
-He also appeared on Marcus Miller's 1993 album The Sun Don't Lie.
-The album rose to No. 10 on the Billboard Jazz Albums chart.
+As well he produced on Ramsey Lewis's 1993 album Sky Islands.
+That album rose to No. 4 on the Billboard Contemporary Jazz Albums chart and No. 6 on the Billboard Top Jazz Albums chart.
+He also appeared as a guest artist on Marcus Miller's 1993 album The Sun Don't Lie.
+That album rose to No. 10 on the Billboard Jazz Albums chart.